top of page

 Thavam in Malaysia

-Adigal also visited the Arulmigu Balathandayuthapani Temple in Penang, Maha Mariamman Temple in Ipoh, Kortu Malai Pillaiyar Temple, Kandaswamy Temple in Brickfields, Athi Eswaran Temple in Sentul, Sri Mahamariamman temple in Jalan Bandar, Kuala Lumpur.
-Sri Sivan Temple Jalan Sungai Besi, and several other temples temples in Kuala Lumpur and Sri Mariamman Temple Singapore.
+Adigal visited and performed thavam at several prominent temples in Malaya, including the Arulmigu Balathandayuthapani Temple in Penang, the Maha Mariamman Temple in Ipoh, the Sri Subramaniyar Swamy Kovil Batu Gajah, the Kortu Malai Pillaiyar Temple, the Kandaswamy Temple in Brickfields, the Athi Eswaran Temple in Sentul, the Sri Mahamariamman Temple in Jalan Bandar, Kuala Lumpur, and the Sri Sivan Temple in Jalan Sungai Besi.
+He also visited numerous other temples in Kuala Lumpur and the Sri Mariamman Temple in Singapore.
+Additionally, on 5th July 1971, he made a significant contribution to the 'Yantra Stabanam' at the Penang Hill Aruloli Thirumurugan Aalayam.

 Establishment of Aruloli Margam